 A fundamental reason for the relatively poor performance of existing UQ methods for RAR models is that they primarily attribute uncertainty to the LLM's generative process; i.e., next-token prediction.
-In RAR systems, however, we have more sources of uncertainty: \textit{retriever}, which may provide irrelevant or partially relevant retrieved documents and potentially mislead the model's reasoning and response generation processes; and \textit{generation}, where the model's reasoning may deviate from the user query's intent and retrieved documents, leading it to formulate new search queries that fail to gather informative evidence.
+In RAR systems, however, we have more sources of uncertainty: the \textit{retriever}, which may provide irrelevant or partially relevant retrieved documents and potentially mislead the model's reasoning and response-generation processes; and the \textit{generator}, where the model's reasoning may deviate from the user query's intent and retrieved documents, leading it to formulate new search queries that fail to gather informative evidence.

 In this paper, we propose \textbf{R}etrieval-Augmented \textbf{R}easoning \textbf{C}on\-sist\-ency (\proposedue), a novel \MainTaskAbbr\ method that, unlike previous approaches, accounts for multiple sources of uncertainty in RAR.
 The central idea of \proposedue\ is to allow the model to explore diverse reasoning paths, queries, and documents and then measure the consistency of the resulting final answers.
 This is achieved by modeling RAR as a Markov Decision Process (MDP) and perturbing this process in a controlled way through a set of perturbation actions across various states.
 Three perturbation actions are designed to influence query generation, document retrieval, and LLMs' thinking process.
 These perturbations enable models to arrive at diverse final responses for uncertain generations.
-The uncertainty score is then obtained by measuring consistency of the generated answers using majority voting; see Figure~\ref{fig:main_fig}.
+The confidence score is then obtained by measuring consistency of the generated answers using majority voting; see Figure~\ref{fig:main_fig}.